 • apply with a brush and/or roller in 2 coats for proper thickness (thickness, when brushed, is 6-8 mills and 8-12 when rolled).

-• The best method is airless sprayer: only 1 coat needed (spray thickness when wet is 14-16 mils: this is the maker’s preferred method).
+• The best method is an airless sprayer (spray thickness when wet is 14-16 mils: this is the maker’s preferred method).
 (See my airless paint sprayer recommendation).

 This is the best lead encapsulating paint out there today.

 Tested using EPA’s methods by a 3rd party, The EcoBond Lead Defender was confirmed to be effective in protecting human health.

 By volume, it has 37% solids in the solution (compared to Lead Block above which is 44%), this paint might require a 3rd coat.
 But it does cost 15% less.

 The brushed thickness wet is 4-6 mil (compared to the Lead Block above which is 6-8).

 - seals and treats lead dust